russelldj/informative-path-planning-toolkit/README.md

 ## DVC

-There is some raw data which is managed by [DVC](https://dvc.org/).
+There is some raw data that is managed by [DVC](https://dvc.org/).
 This stores pointer files to the raw data which is hosted in this [google drive](https://drive.google.com/drive/folders/1P7nJfgDCAHHmpFVRupZxUpy8FGZMy2kd?usp=sharing).
-Currently you need to ask me (davidrus@andrew.cmu.edu) for access.
+Currently, you need to ask me (davidrus@andrew.cmu.edu) for access.

 You can download the data using `ipp_toolkit.utils.data.dvc.pull_dvc_data()`.
-The first time you do this, it will ask you to sign in with the google account I shared the data to.
-Give it the requested permissions, and then download should begin.
+The first time you do this, it will ask you to sign in with the Google account I shared the data to.
+Give it the requested permissions, and then the download should begin.

+## MongoDB
+The logging functionality provided by `sacred` requires that you have MongoDB installed on your machine.
+Instructions can be found [here](https://www.mongodb.com/docs/manual/installation/).
+Also, you must make sure the service is running, for example with `sudo systemctl start mongod`

 # Examples

 The level of in-code documentation varies pretty widely in quality.
-Some functional examples in the form of jupyter notebooks can be found in the `examples` folder.
+Some functional examples in the form of Jupyter notebooks can be found in the `examples` folder.
 To run these notebooks in browser, you first need to register the kernel by activating the conda environment and running `ipython kernel install --name "ipp-toolkit" --user`.
 Then you can run `jupyter notebook`.
 To run in VSCode, you must select your environment where the `ipp-toolkit` is installed as the kernel.
 If you have generic issues with Jupyter starting, you may have an issue with which kernel is being used for the Jupyter server.
-Since everything should be installed in the ipp-toolkit env for the jupyter server, you can run `Ctrl + Shift + p` and select `Jupyter: Select kernel to Start Jupyter Server` and set it to `ipp-toolkit`.
+Since everything should be installed in the ipp-toolkit env for the Jupyter server, you can run `Ctrl + Shift + p` and select `Jupyter: Select kernel to Start Jupyter Server` and set it to `ipp-toolkit`.

 # Structure